Tracing Communities and Mapping Exchange Networks of the Great Lakes in the 17th Century

 Cite this Record

 Tracing Communities and Mapping Exchange Networks of the Great Lakes in the 17th Century.
 Heather Walder, Alicia Hawkins.
-Presented at Society for Historical Archaeology, Albuquerque, NM.
+Presented at Society for Historical Archaeology, New Orleans, Louisiana.
 2018 ( tDAR id: 441807)

 This Resource is Part of the Following Collections